FraunhIEE-UniKassel-PowSysStability/powfacpy/docs/source/tutorials.rst

 Dynamic Simulation and Plotting
 ----------------------------------------------
-ToDo
+The `tutorial <https://github.com/FraunhIEE-UniKassel-PowSysStability/powfacpy/blob/main/tutorials/simulation_and_plotting.ipynb>`_ shows how to conveniently simulate and plot with a syntax similar to matplotlib.
+It is also depicted how to export data to csv format and use external plotting libraries such as matplotlib.

 Study Cases
 -----------------------
-The `study cases tutorial <https://github.com/FraunhIEE-UniKassel-PowSysStability/powfacpy/blob/main/tutorials/study_cases.ipynb>` provides a flexible method for automatically creating study cases with different data.
+The `study cases tutorial <https://github.com/FraunhIEE-UniKassel-PowSysStability/powfacpy/blob/main/tutorials/study_cases.ipynb>`_ provides a flexible method to automatically create study cases from different data.